Membrane electrode assembly: PEM-MEA

 Current service life is 7,300 hours under cycling conditions, while at the same time reducing platinum group metal loading to 0.2 mg/cm2.

 Production

-At this time most companies manufacturing MEAs specialize solely in high volume production, such as W. L. Gore & Associates, Johnson Matthey, 3M, WUTenergy and Ion Power.
-However, there are many companies which produce custom or low quantity MEAs, allowing different shapes, catalysts or membranes to be evaluated as well, which include FuelCellStore, FuelCellsEtc, HIAT gGmbH, Ion Power and many others.
+At this time most companies manufacturing MEAs specialize solely in high volume production, such as W. L. Gore & Associates, Johnson Matthey, and 3M.
+However, there are other companies which produce MEAs, allowing different shapes, catalysts or membranes to be evaluated as well, which include De Nora Tech, Fuel Cell Store, FuelCellsEtc, and many others.

+Market Overview

+The global market for Membrane Electrode Assemblies (MEA) was estimated to be worth US$672 million in 2023 and is forecast to reach US$3853 million by 2030, with a CAGR of 28.2% during the forecast period 2024–2030.